yyyaohhh/tp/docs/DeveloperGuide.md

 **Overview:**<br>

-The `delete` command is used to delete a module from the semester lists.
-The module can only be deleted if it is already present in one of the semester lists in ModCraft.<br>
+The `delete` command is used to delete a module from the module plan.
+The module can only be deleted if it is already present in one of the semesters in the module plan.<br>

 The format of the `delete` command can be found [here](https://ay2324s1-cs2103t-t13-0.github.io/tp/UserGuide.html#deleting-a-module-delete).<br>